Learn to Hunt

 Big fish like carp may take more than one shot to bring in successfully, and they tend to travel in groups, especially at spawning time.
 Bring a friend with you to get a shot you missed, a neighboring fish, or just to help you haul in a big catch.
 You’ll have more fun and probably more success, which means fewer rough fish in Iowa waters.
 Carp are particularly easy targets at spawning time, as they tend to move to very shallow water and as much as half of their body may be exposed above the surface.

 Aim From Anywhere

 Bowfishing is great for those looking for flexibility in their fishing experience.
 You can shoot day or night from the shore, the shallows, a dock or a boat depending on your preference.
-However, there are areas in Iowa that do not allow after-hours fishing, and a few that don’t allow bowfishing at all (check locally for ordinances prohibiting bowfishing and in the 2015 fishing regulations booklet).
+However, there are areas in Iowa that do not allow after-hours fishing, and a few that don’t allow bowfishing at all (check locally for ordinances prohibiting bowfishing).
 Be sure to check the specific rules at any location you visit.